Coldcard/firmware/docs/bitcoin-core-usage.md

 ## Setup Steps

+### Bitcoin Core v0.21.0+

+As of Coldcard firmware v4.1.3, we recommend using the "importdescriptors" command with a native descriptor wallet in Core, so Core can generate and receive PSBT files natively from the GUI.
+The resulting wallet is no longer just a watch wallet, but can be used for spending by creating PSBT files for signing offline at the Coldcard.

+Step 1: Create a new descriptor-based wallet in Bitcoin Core

+- File -> Create Wallet ...
+- give it a unique name
+- check "Descriptor Wallet"

+Step 2: Export descriptor from Coldcard to Core

+- on Coldcard, go to Advanced -> MicroSD card -> Export Wallet -> Bitcoin Core
+- on your computer, open `bitcoin-core-XX.txt`, copy the `importdescriptor` command line
+- in Bitcoin Core, go to Windows -> Console
+- select your newly created descriptor wallet in the wallet pulldown (top left)
+- paste the `importdescriptor` command.
+It should respond with a success message

+NOTE: If you are importing an existing wallet this way, with UTXO on the blockchain, you may need to rescan and/or delete "timestamp=now" from the command.
+If the balance is zero this is why.

 ### Bitcoin Core v0.19.0+

+(no longer recommended)

 For compatibility with other wallet software we use the BIP84 address derivation (m/84'/0'/{account}'/{change}/{index}) and native SegWit (bech32) addresses.
 It's